 Lost Income and Other Professional Damages

-Dog bites in Florida can cause the victim to miss work.
+Dog bites in Boca Raton, FL can cause the victim to miss work.
 You may not receive a salary or wage during your time off, despite your dog bite being someone else’s fault.
 In addition to lost income, your losses may include:

 - Lost benefits